kylegilman/video-embed-thumbnail-generator/readme.txt

 * Added option to add a watermark to videos encoded with FFMPEG/LIBAV.
 * Added option to automatically generate multiple thumbnails when a video is uploaded.
 * Added option to encode more than one video at the same time.
+* Added option to turn on video download link by default.
+* Added option to set video preload attribute.
 * Added list of shortcode attribute options to the post edit help tab.
 * Added "order" and "orderby" shortcode attributes to sort videos embedded without a URL or ID specified.
-* Added option to turn on video download link by default.
-* Added option to set video preload attribute.
 * Added float to inline videos to allow text to wrap around them.
 * Added play button overlay to gallery thumbnails when using WordPress Default player.
-* Applied video alignment setting to video galleries.
+* Applied video alignment setting to video galleries for center and right justifying galleries.
 * Now only loading plugin-related JavaScripts when the shortcode is used on the page and moved links to the footer to speed up page loading.
 * Added wpdb->prepare to all database queries for increased security.
 * Added nonce check when recording video play counts for increased security.